-This Model Water Quality Management Plan (Model WQMP) has been developed to aid the County of Orange, the Orange County Flood Control District, and the cities in Orange County (Permittees) and project proponents with addressing post-construction urban runoff and stormwater pollution from new development and significant redevelopment projects that qualify as Priority Projects. . .The purpose of the Model WQMP is to describe the process that Permittees will employ for development projects, which, when implemented will minimize the effects of urbanization on site hydrology, runoff flow rates or velocities and pollutant loads.
+This Model Water Quality Management Plan (Model WQMP) has been developed to aid the County of Orange, the Orange County Flood Control District, and the cities in Orange County (Permittees) and project proponents with addressing post-construction urban runoff and stormwater pollution from new development and significant redevelopment projects that qualify as Priority Projects. . .The purpose of the Model WQMP is to describe the process that Permittees will employ for developing a Project WQMP for individual new development and significant redevelopment projects, which, when implemented will minimize the effects of urbanization on site hydrology, runoff flow rates or velocities and pollutant loads.